ItsLeeOwen/app-starter/README.md

 }
 ```

-## Environment Vars
+## .env Environment Vars

-To exclude variables from your github repo, such as public keys, but expose them to your javascript code when built, use .env.
-They will be accessible on `process.env`, such as `process.env.PUBLIC_KEY_EXAMPLE`.
+Want to expose environment variables to your javascript?
+Use a .env file in the root of your project.
+The variables will be accessible on `process.env`, such as `process.env.PUBLIC_KEY_EXAMPLE`.

-In package.json's `webpack.env` section add a key/value pair where the key is the variable name that your code will reference on `process.env`, the other is a dollarsign prefixed name of the variable from our `.env` file.
+Although these values are not committed to your github repo when `.env` is gitignored, they ARE transpiled in your clientside code, so don't use any private secrets, or anything you don't want others to find.

-Although these values are not committed to your github repo, they ARE transpiled into your clientside code, so don't use any private secrets or keys.
+Restarting your app between .env changes is required.

 ```json
 "webpack": {